Shetland Sheepdog (Sheltie)

 Shelties have earned a reputation for being as affectionate as they are whip-smart.
 As their name suggests, they were originally bred to herd sheep (as well as other livestock) in Scotland's Shetland Islands and are thus attentive, hardworking, and easy to train.

-They thrive with regular exercise and activity.

-But that doesn't mean they're opposed to unwinding.
+They thrive with regular exercise and activity, but that doesn't mean they're opposed to unwinding.
 "Shelties are sensible and adaptable," says Meredith Hector, a second-generation Sheltie enthusiast and 25-year member of the American Shetland Sheepdog Association (ASSA).
 "When it's time to play they are all in, and when it's time to rest they enjoy relaxing with you."

 Of course, we'd be remiss if we didn't mention those glorious Shetland sheepdog locks.
 Their double coat served a very specific purpose when the breed spent its workday in the Shetland Islands' cold, wet, windy weather.
 And though most Shelties probably spend more time on padded rugs than on rugged paddocks these days, regular mane maintenance is a must.

 The Sheltie bears a striking resemblance to the rough collie.
 Similar to their taller cousins, Shelties have long, slender, wedge-shaped heads that give them a refined appearance.
-But with their ample fluff, their kind, almond-shaped eyes, their small, high, erect ears bent slightly downward at the tips, and what many owners refer to as the "Sheltie smile," they certainly don't come off as being too prim and proper to be man's best friend.
+But with their ample fluff; their kind, almond-shaped eyes; their small, high, erect ears bent slightly downward at the tips; and what many owners refer to as the "Sheltie smile," they certainly don't come off as being too prim and proper to be man's best friend.
 They look every bit as bright, friendly, and affectionate as they truly are.

 As you may have guessed from their impressive manes, Sheltie fur requires regular attention.
-While every dog is different, most will only need to be brushed once a week.
+While every dog is different, most will need to be brushed once a week.
 However, brushing may need an extra boost in the fall and spring when shedding intensifies.

 Beneath all of that flowing fur is a family-focused dog with a heart of gold and a sharp mind.
-"Shelties are wonderful with children and get along well with other dogs and with cats," says Hector—particularly if they're raised with the other animals, adds Mary Mahaffey, DVM, chair of the ASSA Research Advisory Committee.
+"Shelties are wonderful with children and get along well with other dogs and with cats," Hector says.
+This is particularly true if they're raised with the other animals, adds Mary Mahaffey, DVM, chair of the ASSA Research Advisory Committee.

 But, Hector says, their barking shouldn't be incessant.
 "They may do so to sound a warning or express excitement," she explains.
-While chattiness can be hard to deal with (especially if you live in an apartment), you can also use this barking bent to your advantage as Shelties can be great watchdogs (or delivery announcers).
+While chattiness can be hard to deal with (especially if you live in an apartment), you can also use this barking bent to your advantage, as a Sheltie will always announce when your pizza has been delivered.

 Because they were bred to work alongside their owners, Shetland sheepdogs are intelligent, intuitive, and industrious—a winning combination when it comes to trainability.
 Hector describes them as "athletic and highly biddable, excelling in activities like agility, obedience, and rally."
 Shelties are eager to please and ready to play, but as long as they get plenty of exercise and mental stimulation, they're perfectly content to exchange romping for relaxing.

 "Apartment dwellers can do well with Shelties as long as the owners walk them regularly," Mahaffey explains.
 "This is good for both owners and dogs!"
-Because Shetland sheepdogs are born herders (and are thus prone to chasing moving things, including cars), it's recommended to keep them in a fenced yard and on leashes when walking.
+Because Shetland sheepdogs are born herders (and are thus prone to chasing anything that moves, including neighborhood squirrels and even cars), it's recommended to keep them in a fenced yard and on leashes when walking.

 In addition to daily, moderate exercise, socializing Sheltie puppies is extremely important and involves taking them out of their normal environment and exposing them to new experiences, people, and places.
 This might look like a walk to the park or a visit to a friend's home.
-These seemingly innocuous outings are actually fun, low-pressure training sessions where Sheltie puppies can learn how to adapt to and interact with new people, animals and experiences.
+These seemingly innocuous outings are actually fun, low-pressure training sessions where Sheltie puppies can learn how to adapt to and interact with new people, animals, and situations.
 Socialization doesn't end in puppyhood, and owners should remember that it is a lifelong process.